ED-collab/COVID-food-policy/scripts/Plot-generation.md

 the most recently reported data.
 I am running the script on a subset of countries that I want to compare, at national level (=1).

+I'll let it print the authors' message re:citing them - all well-deserved credit to the package creators!

 ``` r
 ##### Get raw data up to the minute from COVID19 package ####
 rawdata <- covid19(c("Cambodia","Vietnam","Thailand","China"), level = 1)